 The most absurd bit of casting is pro-wrestler Tyler Mane as Michael Myers, as he makes Michael look, well, like a pro-wrestler, smashing through walls and punching police guards into a pulp like a ‘roid-crazed strongman.
 Zombie’s Michael Myers is the lovechild of Leatherface and Arnold Schwarzenegger, massively sized, obsessed with masks, and bizarrely muscle-bound.
-Both as a child and as an adult, Michael walks with his head down, his rock-and-roll hair draped over his face covering the “ugliness” as he calls it (most heavy metal magazines feature Zombie in the exact same pose, hair and all).
+Both as a child and as an adult, Michael walks with his head down, his rock-and-roll hair draped over his face covering the “ugliness” as he calls it (most heavy metal magazines feature Zombie in the exact same pose, hair and all, curiously enough).
 In the mental institution, Michael fills his room with masks; at least one looks suspiciously like Leatherface’s mask from The Texas Chainsaw Massacre: red with black around the eyes, nose, and mouth.
 Michael’s endless identity issues all make sense according to some nonexistent FBI profile that exists only in Zombie’s head, but it’s cliché stuff at best.